SCENEREPLICA: Benchmarking Real-World Robot Manipulation by Creating Replicable Scenes: Experiments

 \textbf{Model-free Grasping Frameworks.} We have evaluated two unseen object segmentation methods: UCN~\cite{xiang2021learning} and MSMFormer~\cite{lu2022mean}, two grasp planning methods: 6D GraspNet~\cite{mousavian20196} and Contact-GraspNet~\cite{sundermeyer2021contact}.
 The OMPL library~\cite{sucan2012open} in MoveIt used for motion planning and control.
 Similarly, top-down grasping is used if there is no plan from the GrapsNets.
 From the results in Table~\ref{tab:grasp_methods}, we can see that the Contact-GraspNet-based methods achieve a higher success rate than the 6D GraspNet-based methods.
 Contact-GraspNet grasps usually have higher quality by modeling the contact between the gripper with the target.
 When comparing the two segmentation methods, MSMFormer achieves higher segmentation accuracy, as shown in Table~\ref{table:perception}.
-However, UCN-based methods have a higher pick-and-place success rate using 6D GraspNet.
-We noticed that synthesized grasps using UCN segmentation is better for 6D GraspNet.
-This result highlights the importance of evaluating the whole pipeline in manipulation.
-It is also interesting to note that the model-free method \#6 achieves a higher grasping success rate than the model-based methods \#1 and \#2.
+The combination of MSMFormer and Contact-GraspNet achieves the best performance among model-free grasping pipelines.
+MSMFormer with top-down grasping performs as a strong baseline thanks to the object segmentation network.

+\textbf{End-to-end Learning-based Grasping.} End-to-end learning approaches for grasping can also be evaluated using SceneReplica.
+These approaches take an input image and then output a grasping action using convolutional neural networks ~\cite{mahler2017dex} (Dex-Net 2.0), \cite{morrison2018closing,kumra2020antipodal} or polices learned with reinforcement learning~\cite{levine2018learning,zeng2018learning}, \cite{kalashnikov2018qt} (QT-Opt).
+In particular, these methods focus mainly on top-down grasping.
+Until now, we have evaluated Dex-Net 2.0~\cite{mahler2017dex} on SceneReplica as shown in Table~\ref{tab:grasp_methods}, where we synthesize a top-down view depth image using the point cloud from the Fetch RGB-D camera.
+Its performance is inferior compared to a segmentation-based top-down grasping pipeline due to its requirement of a top-down camera and not relying on a perception module.

 \textbf{Failure Analysis.} Fig.~\ref{fig:failure-example} shows some examples of different failure types.
-Table~\ref{tab:grasp_objects} presents a detailed success and failure analysis for each object and each method.
+Detailed success and failure analysis for each object and each method can be found in the supplementary material on our project website.
 We can see that perception errors and planning errors are dominant and that perception errors are relatively more frequent.
-Small and thin objects, such as scissors and the marker, are more difficult to grasp.
+Small and thin objects, such as scissors and markers, are more difficult to grasp.